ballerina-platform/ballerina-dev-website/learn/testing-ballerina-code/testing-quick-start.md

 1. First, let’s create a Ballerina project and add a new module.
 Use the `ballerina new` command to create the project.
 For more information on the command, see [Structuring Ballerina Code](/learn/structuring-ballerina-code/).

-    The standard project will hold the structure below.
+    The standard project will have the structure below.

     ```bash
     project-name/